liudiciani/falconproj/README.md

 ##Overview

-This repository is for Falcon teammembers to commit code changes for our semester project.
+This repository is for Falcon team members to commit code changes for our semester project.

 ###Unique ID Finding Web Application!